A $C^0$ finite element algorithm for the sixth order problem with simply supported boundary conditions: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec-2}, following the general regularity theory for second order elliptic equations \cite{Kondratiev67, Grisvard1992, KMR197, KMR01, nazarov1994}, we introduce the weak solution of the sixth order problem (\ref{eqnbi}) and the direct mixed formulation.
-In addition, we discuss the orthogonal space of the image of the operator $-\Delta$ in $H_0^1(\Omega)$ and identify a basis function in this space.
-Then we propose a modified mixed formulation and show the equivalence of the solution to the original sixth order problem.
-In Section \ref{sec-3}, we propose the finite element algorithm and obtain error estimates on quasi-uniform meshes for both the solution $u$ and the auxiliary functions.
-We report numerical test results in Section \ref{sec-5} to validate the theory.
+In Section \ref{sec-2}, according to the general regularity theory for second order elliptic equations \cite{Kondratiev67, Grisvard1992, KMR197, KMR01, nazarov1994}, we introduce the weak solution of the sixth order problem (\ref{eqnbi}).
+Additionally, we discuss the orthogonal space of the image of the operator $-\Delta$ in $H_0^1(\Omega)$ and identify basis functions of this space.
+We then propose a modified mixed formulation and demonstrate the equivalence of the solution to that of the original sixth order problem.
+In Section \ref{sec-3}, we present the finite element algorithm and derive error estimates on quasi-uniform meshes for both the solution $u$ and the auxiliary functions.
+Finally, in Section \ref{sec-5}, we present numerical test results to validate the theory.

-Throughout the paper, the generic constant $C>0$ in our estimates may be different at different occurrences.
-It will depend on the computational domain, but not on the functions involved or the mesh level in the finite element algorithms.
+Throughout the paper, the generic constant $C>0$ in our estimates may vary across different occurrences.
+Its value depends on the computational domain but remains independent of the functions involved or the mesh level in the finite element algorithms.